-From Year 2 to Year 6 we follow the programme 'No Nonsense spelling' to teach spelling.
+From Year 2 to Year 6 we follow the programme 'No Nonsense spelling' for the teaching sequence.
+However will supplement these used adapted games shared from the phonic training.
+Staff will use their professional judgement to tailor activities to engage and progress their cohort.
 Our spelling lessons are separate to our daily English lesson.
-We teach short half-hour spelling lessons at least 3 times per week.
+We teach short 20 minute spelling lessons at least 3 times per week.
 All lessons follow the following structure:

 - Revise

 - Activate prior knowledge

 - Revisit previous linked learning

 - Teach

 - Introduce the new concept

 - Explain

 - Investigate

-- o Model
+- Model

 - Practise

 - Individual/group work

 - Extend/explore the concept independently

 - Investigate

-- Generalise
+- o Generalise

 - Apply/Assess

 - Assess through independent application

-- Explain and demonstrate understanding
+- o Explain and demonstrate understanding